WASHINGTON MONUMENT HISTORY

 GETTING TICKETS ONLINE

+There are separate reservation pages for individuals and groups.
 Individuals can get up to 6 tickets online.
-Groups can get up to 55 tickets, and to get more than six tickets at one time you must get them online.
-Nobody can get more than six tickets at the ticket office.
-It is possible for groups to get tickets on the day of the tour at the ticket office, but they must send one person for each six group members to stand in line with everyone else.
+Groups can get up to 55 tickets, and the only way to get more than six at one time is to get them online.
+Nobody can get more than six tickets at the Washington Monument Lodge.
+Groups can still get tickets on the day of the tour by sending one person for each six group members to stand in line with everyone else—and hope tickets do not run out.

 You must print your ticket or download it onto your phone and bring it with you.
 There is no will-call window to pick up tickets if you forget them.